-3.1 Licenses:
+5.1 Licenses:

-- 3.1.1 The cost of a USMTS national license is \$500 per year and applies to all USMTS events.
-Alternatively, a one-time multi-race license (good for two to four consecutive events) may be purchased for \$100. - 3.1.2 There is no requirement that a driver purchase a USMTS license but benefits enjoyed by licensed drivers include \$100,000 excess medical coverage, higher event purses and bonus payouts, increased tow money, eligibility for points funds, increased media recognition, a personalized driver profile on the USMTS website and more. - 3.1.3 Driver must possess a valid USMTS license prior to the start of an event to be eligible for points funds, provisional starting spots and the licensed driver pay scale for that event.
+- 5.1.1 The cost of a USMTS national license is \$500 per year and applies to all USMTS events.
+Alternatively, a one-time multi-race license good for two to four consecutive events in a single weekend may be purchased for \$100.
+A one-night one-event license is \$50.
+There are no refunds on license purchases. - 5.1.2 There is no requirement that a driver purchase a USMTS license but benefits enjoyed by licensed drivers include \$100,000 excess medical coverage, higher event purses and bonus payouts, eligibility for points funds, increased media recognition, a personalized driver profile on the USMTS website and more. - 5.1.3 Driver must possess a valid USMTS license prior to the start of an event to be eligible for points funds, provisional starting spots and the licensed driver pay scale for that event.

-3.2 Points:
+5.2 Points